Amaazia

-Aquamagicaa Waterpark, formerly known as Amaazia Water Park, is an amusement water park in Surat, Gujarat, India.
+Aqua Imagicaa Waterpark, formerly known as Amaazia Water Park, is an amusement water park in Surat, Gujarat, India.
 Aquamagicaa opened to the public on 15 December 2016, inaugurated by the then Chief Minister of Gujarat, Vijay Rupani.
 It is built by the Rajgreen Group of Companies.
 But in February 2023, Rajgreen Group of Companies sold the waterpark to Imagica World Entertainment Ltd.

 Rides and pools

 There are three types of rides available "Thrill", "Fun" and "Kids".